wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Opting to pay the fine represents a guilty plea in the eyes of the law.
 This may represent your acceptance of the charges against you.
 It also indicates an agreement on your part to accept and cover all fines, fees, and penalties.
 A report may be sent to the DMV, and demerit points may be issued to your driver's record.
 You have also waived your right to contest the ticket in court.

 • Unless a court appearance is required, you can pay the fine before the court appearance date indicated on the ticket.
-Payment can be made in person, at the court clerk's office before the appearance date or your court appearance, on the website of the court and by mailing the amount with citation details to the court your payment may be received by the court date to eliminate the need for a court appearance.
+Payment can be made in person at the court clerk's office before the appearance date or your court appearance, on the court's website, or by mailing the amount with citation details to the court.
+Your payment may be received by the court date to eliminate the need for a court appearance.

 Contesting a Traffic Ticket in Wisconsin